 - Situation 1: You get the Part D vaccination at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to give certain vaccines.) - You will pay nothing for the vaccine administration. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccine, you may have to pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay you back for what you paid by using the procedures that are described in Chapter 7. - You will be reimbursed the amount you paid for the vaccine (including administration). - Situation 3: You buy the Part D vaccine itself at the network pharmacy, and then take it to your doctor's office where they give you the vaccine. - You will pay nothing for the vaccine itself. - When your doctor gives you the vaccine, we will cover the full cost for this service.
+Some states do not allow pharmacies to give certain vaccines.) - For all adult Part D vaccines, you will pay nothing. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccine, you may have to pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. - You will be reimbursed the amount you paid for the vaccine (including administration). - Situation 3: You buy the Part D vaccine itself at the network pharmacy, and then take it to your doctor's office where they give you the vaccine. - For all adult Part D vaccines, you will pay nothing for the vaccine itself. - When your doctor gives you the vaccine, you may have to pay the entire cost for this service.